Mayor Elorza, the City of Providence Department of Art, Culture + Tourism, and the Providence Art in City Life Commission announce:

 This site is new to the Public Art at PVDFest program.
 We invite artists to imagine work on the ground at the Washington Street entrance to City Center, the Washington Street building facade, and above the center (yes, we would love to see proposals for aerial installations).
 Potential projects may include 2D works such as murals, billboards, designed signs, mosaic fabrics, and glassworks, 3D sculpture or add-ons, and aerial works.
 Note that the City Center is animated throughout the summer with cultural festivals and programming.
 Any free-standing structure will require at least three feet of clearance in all directions for ADA accessibility.

-Artists must be 18 years or older and have a home or studio address in Providence, RI to be eligible to apply.
+Artists must be 18 years or older and have a home or studio address in the Providence Metro Area to be eligible to apply.
+Artists based in Providence will be given preference.
 Interested applicants must be able to demonstrate at least three successful installations of temporary public art projects.

 The Qualifications round will introduce you and your work to the Art Selection Panel.
 We are NOT looking for a design proposal during this round, rather, we will look at your previous work for a sense of your discipline, aesthetic, and successful implementation of past projects.
 We are interested in a general idea (one sentence) of your preferred site, media, and format should you be chosen to submit a full proposal.
 We ask for this to help guide the Art Selection Panel choose a balanced shortlist.